may1sharma/ArrowRecognizer/README.md

 Recognizer to determine if a gesture or sketch is an arrow or not.
 This project runs on an internal server which is not accessible without VPN.

+# Training
+The arrow recognizer has been trained for 20,000 sketches with 10,000 arrows.

 # Developed by
 Mayank Sharma (mayank.sharma@tamu.edu)